Artillery: Application of fire

 There are several dimensions to this subject.
-The first is the notion that fire may be against an opportunity target or may be prearranged.
+The first is the notion that fire may be against an opportunity target or may be arranged.
 If it is the latter it may be either on-call or scheduled.
-Prearranged targets may be part of a fire plan.
+Arranged targets may be part of a fire plan.
 Fire may be either observed or unobserved, if the former it may be adjusted, if the latter then it has to be predicted.
 Observation of adjusted fire may be directly by a forward observer or indirectly via some other target acquisition system.

 NATO also recognises several different types of fire support for tactical purposes: